Gillis van Tilborgh: Life

 Gillis van Tilborgh was likely born in Brussels.
 He is believed to have studied first under his father Gillis van Tilborgh the Elder and then with David Teniers the Younger.
 He became a master in the Brussels Guild of Saint Luke in 1654.
 He was the dean of the Guild in 1663.

-He was appointed in 1666 as the keeper of the painting collection of the court and castle of Tervuren, the residence of the governor of the Habsburg Netherlands.
+He was appointed in 1666 as the keeper of the painting collection of the court and Tervuren castle, the residence of the governor of the Habsburg Netherlands.
 His presumed master David Teniers the Younger had previously held the same position for Archduke Leopold Wilhelm, the art loving governor of the Habsburg Netherlands.

 Van Tilborgh is known to have operated a sizable workshop in Brussels but none of his pupils or assistants have been identified.
 At around 1670 he travelled to England as is documented by a painting depicting Tichborne House and the Tichborne family giving alms (the so-called Tichborne Dole).